hawk-li/fcs-streamlit-connection-finder/README.md

 API_KEY = "YOUR_API_KEY_HERE"
 ```

-The [utils.py](utils.py) file retrieves this key automatically from the secrets file to query the Yelp API (see lines 5 and 34).
+The [app.py](app.py) file retrieves this key automatically from the secrets file on startup which is then passed to the `find_top10_restaurants` function to query the Yelp API (see lines 60 and 110).
+This way, the API key is not exposed in the code and the `find_top10_restaurants` is agnostic of the streamlit implementation (does not have to use `st.secrets`).

 ### Run the Application